-Jesse Blake Rundle, an artist based in Boise, Idaho, has made a career out of creating intricate, authentic folk rock.
+Jesse Blake Rundle, a songwriter and composer based in Boise, Idaho, has made a career out of creating intricate, authentic folk rock.
 On his latest album, Next Town’s Trees, he continues expanding musically and lyrically, with songs that reach deep into his emotional core.
 “I wrote these songs during a time of immense change,” he says.
 “I was finally leaving the church, uncovering my sexuality, starting my first relationship with a man, finding joy in sobriety and settling into my life as a musician.”

 The music he composed for the album has more electronic elements, but never loses its homespun organic feel.
 “I got into electric guitars, analog synths, drum machines and horn arrangements on this album,” he says.
 “There are lots of layers, flowing textures and percussion driving the songs forward”